 Non-Humean accounts of chance understand it along the lines of a measure of degree of possibility or propensity.
 Either laws or properties determine the propensity.
 Chances so understood don’t govern but rather guide the evolution of events.
+THIS IS TOO CONDENSED.
 In contrast, Humean accounts of objective chance understand chances as summarizing or supervening on the distribution of events.
 An actual frequency account is an example of a Humean account of chance but, as we will see, there are more sophisticated accounts.
 While one could imagine holding a non-Humean account of laws and a Humean account of chances it is natural that accounts of the two go together.
 We discuss laws in this chapter and chance in the next.

-Governing Accounts:
+Governing Accounts of Laws:

-.
 Contemporary governing accounts of laws replace the Deity with something else that does the governing.
 David Armstrong proposed necessitation relations between universals for the job.
 Universals are entities that determine properties that are not themselves individuated in terms of laws.
-The generalization “Every F is followed by a G” expresses a law iff F and G are universals that are related by a relation Armstrong calls “contingent necessitation” N(F,G).
-Given the occurrence of an F N(F,G) produces the occurrence of a G. N(F,G) is contingent because it is metaphysically possible for F and G to be instantiated even though they are not related by N. However, according to Armstrong it is not metaphysically possible for N(F,G) to obtain but (x)(FG) to be false.
+I don’t understand this about universals The generalization “Every F is followed by a G” expresses a law iff F and G are universals that are related by a relation Armstrong calls “contingent necessitation” N(F,G).
+Given the occurrence of an F, N(F,G) produces the occurrence of a G. N(F,G) is contingent because it is metaphysically possible for F and G to be instantiated even though they are not related by N. However, according to Armstrong, it is not metaphysically possible for N(F,G) to obtain but (x)(FG) to be false.
 Since N(F,G) guaranties that Fs are followed by Gs it is supposed to explain why Fs are followed by Gs.
 Bas van Frassen calls the problem of demonstrating that N(F,G) implies (x)(FxGX) “the inference problem.”
 Armstrong doesn’t see how to solve it but simply accepts it, as he says “with natural piety.”
 Thus, N(F,G) replaces God in governing the world.

-There are two big problems with Armstrong’s account as an account of fundamental laws of physics.
-The first is that the laws of temporal evolution in contemporary physics like Hamilton’s equations, Schrödinger equation and the field equations of general relativity don’t relate Armstrong type universals.
+There are two big problems with Armstrong’s account, as an account of fundamental laws of physics.
+The first is that the laws of temporal evolution in contemporary physics, like Hamilton’s equations, the Schrödinger equation, and the field equations of general relativity don’t relate Armstrong type universals.
 Instead, they specify how the entire state of an isolated system (or the entire universe ) evolves or is constrained.
 Dynamical laws are what Maudlin calls FLOTES- fundamental laws of temporal evolution that specify the evolution of the fundamental state of a system.
-Armstrong could take this into account by stipulating that the relation of contingent necessitation holds between entire states of the universe or states within a light cone, but this is very different from his original account since states are not his univrsals.
+Armstrong could take this into account by stipulating that the relation of contingent necessitation holds between entire states of the universe or states within a light cone, but this is very different from his original account, since states are different from his universals.